Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 What problem is Flow trying to solve?

-We believe that there have been only incremental improvements in CPU performance during the recent decades.
+We believe that there have been only incremental improvements in CPU performance during recent decades.
 In our opinion, it has led to a situation where the CPU has actually become the weakest link in computing, due to its sequential architecture that is suboptimal for modern workloads.
 A new era in CPU performance has become a necessity to meet the continuously-increasing demand for more computing performance (driven to a large extent by needs in AI, edge and cloud computing).
-Flow intends to lead this revolution through its radical new Parallel Processing Unit (PPU) architecture, enabling up to a 100X performance boost in parallel functionalities.
-The PPU can be applied to any CPU architecture and still maintain full backwards software compatibility.
+We intend to lead this revolution through our radical new Flow Parallel Processing Unit (PPU) architecture, enabling significant performance boosts in parallel functionalities.
+Flow PPU can be applied to any CPU architecture and still maintain full backward software compatibility.

-What are the core benefits Flow offers better than its competitors?
+What are the core benefits that Flow offers better than its competitors?

-Flow’s architecture is referred to as a Parallel Processing Unit (PPU).
-It boosts CPU performance up to 100-fold to enable a totally new era of “SuperCPUs”.
-These SuperCPUs are fully backwards compatible with existing software and applications - the parallel functionality in legacy software and applications can be accelerated by recompiling them for the PPU even without any code changes.
+Flow’s architecture is referred to as a Flow Parallel Processing Unit (PPU).
+It boosts CPU performance significantly to enable a totally new era of CPU performance.
+Flow PPU is fully backward compatible with existing software and applications - the parallel functionality in legacy software and applications can be accelerated by recompiling them for the Flow PPU, even without any code changes.
 The more parallel functionality there is, the greater the resulting performance boost.
-Our technology is also complementary in nature - while it boosts the CPU, all other connected units (such as matrix units, vector units, NPUs and GPUs) will indirectly benefit from the performance of the PPU, and get a boost from the more capable CPU.
+Our technology is also complementary in nature - while it boosts the CPU, all other connected units (such as matrix units, vector units, NPUs, and GPUs) will indirectly benefit from the performance of Flow PPU, and get a boost from the more capable CPU.

 Can a GPU benefit from PPU architecture?

-What types of devices benefit most from Flow’s PPU architecture?
+What types of devices benefit most from Flow PPU architecture?

-All devices that require high-performance CPUs will hugely benefit from Flow’s PPU licensing.
+All devices that require high-performance CPUs will benefit greatly from Flow PPU's licensing.

 To highlight the hardware advantages of Flow over traditional SMP/NUMA CPU (and GPU) computing, let’s take a closer look at several key differences between them:

-A. Nonexistent cache coherence issues.
-Unlike in current CPU systems, in Flow’s architecture there are no cache coherence issues in the PPU’s memory system due to the memory organization excluding caches at the front of the intercommunication network.
+A. Non-existent cache coherence issues.
+Unlike in current CPU systems, in our architecture there are no cache coherence issues in the PPU’s memory system due to the memory organization excluding caches at the front of the intercommunication network.

 B. Cost-efficient synchronization.
-Flow’s synchronization cost is roughly 1/Tc (Tc=fibers per PPU core), whereas in SMP/NUMA CPU systems it can range from hundreds to thousands of clock cycles, and in GPUs from thousands to hundreds of thousands of clock cycles, i.e., synchronization inside the PPU is almost cost-free.
+Our synchronization cost is roughly 1/Tc (Tc=fibers per Flow PPU core), whereas in SMP/NUMA CPU systems it can range from hundreds to thousands of clock cycles, and in GPUs from thousands to hundreds of thousands of clock cycles, i.e., synchronization inside Flow PPU is almost cost-free.

 D. Flexible threading/fibering scheme.
-Flow Computing’s technology allows for an unbounded number of fibers at the model level, which can also be supported in hardware (within certain bandwidth constraints).
-In current-generation CPUs, the number of threads is - in theory - not bound, but if the number of hardware threads is exceeded in the case of interdependencies, performance can be slower than in a single-threaded version.
+Our technology allows for an unbounded number of fibers at the model level, which can also be supported in hardware (within certain bandwidth constraints).
+In current-generation CPUs, the number of threads is, in theory, not bound, but if the number of hardware threads is exceeded in the case of interdependencies, performance can be slower than in a single-threaded version.
 In addition, operating systems typically limit the number of threads to a few thousand at most.
-The mapping of fibers to backend units is a programmable function allowing further performance improvements with a PPU.
+The mapping of fibers to backend units is a programmable function allowing further performance improvements with a Flow PPU.

 G. Intercommunication traffic congestion avoidance.
-In PPU-enabled CPUs, the probability of intercommunication network traffic congestion is low due to hardware support for hashing, concurrent memory access, multi-operations and multi-prefix operations.
+In Flow PPU-enabled CPUs, the probability of intercommunication network traffic congestion is low due to hardware support for hashing, concurrent memory access, multi-operations, and multi-prefix operations.
 In current CPUs, congestion can occur frequently if access patterns are non-trivial.

 K. Dual unit organization.
 Current multicore CPUs were built by replicating processors originally designed for sequential computing and are therefore optimized for low latency.
 As a result, they perform relatively well on executing sequential workloads but have substantial performance issues with non-trivial parallel functionalities.

-To support high-speed parallel code execution, Flow introduces the PPU, which leverages parallel slackness to reorganize operations, shifting the need for low-latency to a need for high throughput, and integrating it with a CPU.
-The resulting dual-unit CPU-PPU architecture combines the best of both worlds to achieve the best performance for modern workloads containing a lot of parallelism, but also some sequential parts, while maintaining backwards compatibility via the CPU.
+To support high-speed parallel code execution, we introduce the Flow PPU, which leverages parallel slackness to reorganize operations, shifting the need for low-latency to a need for high throughput, and integrating it with a CPU.
+The resulting dual-unit CPU-Flow PPU architecture combines the best of both worlds to achieve the best performance for modern workloads containing a lot of parallelism, but also some sequential parts, while maintaining backward compatibility via the CPU.

 N. Support key patterns in parallel computing.
-Flow supports the key patterns of parallel computation, such as parallel execution, reduction, spreading and permutation.
+We support the key patterns of parallel computation, such as parallel execution, reduction, spreading, and permutation.
 Current-generation CPUs only support the parallel execution pattern without slowdown.

-How does the PPU compare to the existing chip units inside the die?
+How does Flow PPU compare to the existing chip units inside the die?

 On-die GPUs and NPUs are also used for accelerating predefined use cases.
 NPUs in particular have very limited use and cannot be used for general-purpose computation.
 GPUs are more versatile than NPUs but they can only effectively process tasks with easy memory access patterns and synchronization requirements.

-Programming the PPU is part of the CPU code.
-Other on-die units need special programming and coders trained for those architectures.
+Programming the Flow PPU is part of the CPU code.
+Other on-die units need special programming and developers trained for those architectures.

-What are the key differences between PPUs and GPUs?
+What are the key differences between Flow PPUs and GPUs?

-The PPU is optimized for parallel processing, while the GPU is optimized for graphics processing.
-The PPU is more closely integrated with the CPU, and you could think of it as a kind of co-processor, whereas the GPU is an independent unit, loosely connected to the CPU.
+Flow PPU is optimized for parallel processing, while the GPU is optimized for graphics processing.
+Flow PPU is more closely integrated with the CPU, and you could think of it as a kind of coprocessor, whereas the GPU is an independent unit, loosely connected to the CPU.

-Improving the CPU’s parallel processing capability with a PPU brings significant benefits.
-In GPU programming, the width of parallelism is fixed within a kernel, while the width of the PPU can vary.
+Improving the CPU’s parallel processing capability with Flow PPU brings significant benefits.
+In GPU programming, the width of parallelism is fixed within a kernel, while the width of Flow PPU can vary.
 This flexibility helps avoid the inefficiencies often seen in GPU kernels.
 Starting a kernel involves some overhead, i.e. there is a minimum amount of work before outsourcing to the GPU is profitable.
-In contrast, the PPU works with a significantly wider range of programs because it can be utilized as an integral part of the code without creating a separate kernel.
+In contrast, Flow PPU works with a significantly wider range of programs because it can be utilized as an integral part of the code without creating a separate kernel.

-Improving the CPU’s parallel processing capability with a PPU brings significant benefits.
-In GPU programming, the width of parallelism is fixed within a kernel, while the width in PPU can vary.
-This often brings inefficiencies to GPU kernels, which are avoided in Flow Computing’s PPU architecture.
+Improving the CPU’s parallel processing capability with Flow PPU brings significant benefits.
+In GPU programming, the width of parallelism is fixed within a kernel, while the width of Flow PPU can vary.
+This often brings inefficiencies to GPU kernels, which are avoided in Flow PPU architecture.
 Starting with a kernel involves some overhead.
 There is a minimum amount of work before outsourcing to the GPU becomes profitable.
-In contrast, the PPU works for a significantly wider range of programs because the PPU can be utilized as an integral part of the code, without requiring the creation of a separate kernel.
+In contrast, Flow PPU works for a significantly wider range of programs because Flow PPU can be utilized as an integral part of the code, without requiring the creation of a separate kernel.
 Moreover, CPU and GPU memories are normally separate, which leads to memory consistency challenges.

 GPU vs. CPU is a bit beside the point.
-The more interesting reference point is the current CPU and the next-generation SuperCPU, powered by Flow’s PPU.
-NVIDIA does have its own Grace CPU Superchip with 144 cores (that is 2x72 cores).
+The more interesting reference point is the current CPU and the next-generation SuperCPU, powered by Flow PPU.
+NVIDIA does have its own Grace CPU Superchip with 144 cores (that is 2 x 72 cores).
 If a comparable system would have a CPU with 72 cores, coupled with 64 cores of PPU, it would likely have much better performance than the current Grace CPU.
-Integrating a system like Grace CPU with Flow’s PPU, coupled to configurations with powerful GPUs, like the current Blackwell and the future Rubin series, would raise the performance bar tremendously.
+Integrating a system like Grace CPU with Flow PPU, coupled to configurations with powerful GPUs, like the current Blackwell and the future Rubin series, would raise the performance bar tremendously.

 In what way does Flow differ from, and offer advantages over, architectures that combine a CPU and GPU on a single silicon chip?

-The PPU provides better utilization of compute resources than GPUs because, in PPUs, the amount of parallelism can be dynamically set to follow the optimum, whereas in GPUs it is more or less fixed.
-Processing in the PPU starts immediately as part of a CPU program, whereas in GPUs, a kernel must be launched and executed outside the CPU.
+Flow PPU provides better utilization of compute resources than GPUs because, with Flow PPUs, the amount of parallelism can be dynamically set to follow the optimum level, whereas in GPUs it is more or less fixed.
+Processing in the Flow PPU starts immediately as part of a CPU program, whereas in GPUs, a kernel must be launched and executed outside the CPU.
 Starting a kernel involves some overhead, i.e., there is a minimum amount of work before offloading to the GPU becomes profitable.
 Moreover, CPU and GPU memories are normally separate, which necessitates explicit data transfers or implicit synchronization overhead in the mapped memory regions.

-In GPU programming, the width of parallelism is fixed within a kernel, while the width in PPU can vary.
-This causes inefficiencies in GPU kernels that are avoided in Flow’s PPU.
+In GPU programming, the width of parallelism is fixed within a kernel, while the width of Flow PPU can vary.
+This causes inefficiencies in GPU kernels that are avoided in Flow PPU.
 Starting a kernel involves some overhead, i.e., there is a minimum amount of work before offloading to the GPU becomes profitable.

 Some CPU accelerators introduce extra delays in computation.
 Does the PPU suffer from this problem?